 \subsection{Disc Averaged Equations}

-To gain some insight into the dynamo process, consider a thin, axisymmetric, Keplerian disc with diffusivity $\eta$ and radial infall velocity $v_R$ operating an $\alpha$-dynamo.
-We will ignore any vertical motion $v_Z$ and neglect the $Z$ dependence of $\Omega$ and $v_R$.
+To gain some insight into the dynamo process, consider a thin, axisymmetric, Keplerian disc with diffusivity $\eta$ and radial infall velocity $v_R$ operating an $\alpha \Omega$-dynamo.
+We will ignore any vertical motion $v_Z$ and neglect the $Z$ dependence of $\Omega$ and $v_R$, often refered to as the ``no-z" approach (see Phillips 2001 for a review).
+Dynamical quantities refer to the mean, large-scale components and we reserve the over-bar to refer to the vertically averaged quantity.
 Breaking the induction equation (\ref{eq:induction}) into (R, $\phi$, Z) components, we find

 where $\Psi$ is the magnetic flux function.
 Two types of solutions are possible, depending on the symmetries of $\Psi$ and $B_{\phi}$ - a ``dipole" like solution where $\Psi(Z) = \Psi(-Z)$ and $B_{\phi}(Z) = -B_{\phi}(-Z)$ and a ``quadrupole" solution where $\Psi(Z) = -\Psi(-Z)$ and $B_{\phi}(Z) = B_{\phi}(-Z)$ (see Kulsrud 2005).
 To solve the problem exactly we make a gauge choice, for example $\Psi(0) = 0$ and boundary conditions at $Z = \pm h$ such as $\partial \Psi / \partial Z = 0$.
 Intuitively then, one may think of the flux function as a cosine in the dipole like case and as a sine in the quadrupole case